Connections Academy School Leader, Amanda Ebel, Honored with Prestigious United States Distance Learning Association Award

 “During her six years at South Carolina Connections Academy, Amanda has driven the school, staff and students to greater achievement,” commented Connections Education President and Co-Founder Dr. Steven Guttentag.
 “Under Amanda’s leadership the virtual school community has grown and expanded, students have increased their academic achievements, and SCCA has gained greater recognition in the South Carolina Public Charter School district and across the state.”

-In addition to Ebel’s honor for her work in South Carolina, International Connections Academy (iNaCA), an accredited virtual private school serving students in grades K-12 worldwide presented two breakout sessions at the USDLA conference; one focused on the “global classroom” and another highlighting “K-20” partnerships between K-12 schools and colleges.
+In addition to Ebel’s honor for her work in South Carolina, Pearson Online Academy, an accredited virtual private school serving students in grades K-12 worldwide presented two breakout sessions at the USDLA conference; one focused on the “global classroom” and another highlighting “K-20” partnerships between K-12 schools and colleges.
 Presenters included: Hannah Rinehart, Director, International Connections Academy, Katie Mussachio, Assistant Principal, International Connections Academy, Rick Ferrell, Senior Manager of Counseling, International Connections Academy, Sarah Chiang, 2015 iNaCA Valedictorian and student at Washington University, and Yocencia Deal, Association VP of Graduate and International Admissions, American Public University (APU).

 About Connections Education